greggelong/nanowimo2020/README.md

 [Chapter 4](chapter-4.md)

-Read a randomly generated tangents of this story at the:
+Read randomly generated tangents of this story at:

 [The Space of all Stories](https://greggelong.github.io/story-space/)